energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 And yay, we've finally managed to get an LCOM score of zero for `DiscountCalculator` - we have two fields and they are both used in every method.
 The LCOM for `Customer` is 0.34 and, disappointingly, the average LCOM remains at 0.11.
-To fix this we are going to move some of the behaviour to the `Customer` class.
+To fix this we are going to have to move some of the behaviour into the `Customer` class.
 But to start with we'll look at `CustomerStatus` which is currently defined as an `enum`:

 {% highlight c# %}
 public enum CustomerStatus